This page forms part of our blog which contains a series of DIY guides for consumers and homeowners.

 Dehumidifiers should never be used to speed up the drying time of plaster.

-The drying process is actually a reaction between several chemicals that are created when you add water.
+The drying process is actually a reaction between several chemicals that is started when you add water.

 If the water is extracted too quickly from the plaster, the chemical reaction will stop prematurely and the plaster won’t harden correctly and you’ll get hairline cracks.